 How do I apply for a scholarship?

-The SCCF is currently using an online scholarship applications system, powered through SmarterSelect.
+The SCCF uses an only scholarship management software.
 To apply for a scholarship, visit our Donor Established Scholarships page.

 Who selects the scholarship recipients?

 The Board of Directors makes all final decisions on scholarship recipients, but they utilize a committee of volunteers to review the applications and make recommendations.

 What is the timeline for scholarship decisions and notification?

 The scholarship season begins in November, and ends in January.
 Notifications will be sent in May to scholarship award winners after board approval.
 Scholarships are awarded directly to the College or University the student plans to attend.

 May I receive awards from more than one scholarship?